isomerpages/nparks-biodiversity/_festival-programmes/Festival Talks and Workshops.md

 <p></p>
 <p>Workshop for children to learn more about sharks in an interactive way
 through quizzes and hands on activities.
-Learn more about how you can take action for sharks and the ocean with The Dorsal Effect.</p>
+Learn more about how you can take action for sharks and the ocean with The Dorsal Effect.
+[No registration required; simply drop by during the specified time to participate.
+Seats are limited and available on a first-come, first-serve basis.]</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Workshop Zone (Stage)</p>